slatedocs/slate/source/includes/_endpoint-tabbook.md

-## Tab books
+### Tab books

+`/datasets/{dataset_id}/multitables/{multitable_id}/tabbook/`

 The default `tabbook` view of a multitable will generate an excel (.xlsx) workbook containing each variable in the dataset crosstabbed with a given multitable.

+#### POST

-A POST request to `/datasets/{id}/multitables/{id}/tabbook/` will generate a download location to which the exporter will write this file when it is done computing (it may take some time for large datasets).
-Clients should note the download url, monitor progress, and when complete, GET the download location.
+A successful POST request to `/datasets/{dataset_id}/multitables/{multitable_id}/tabbook/` will generate a download location to which the exporter will write this file when it is done computing (it may take some time for large datasets).
 The server will return a 202 response indicating that the export job started with a Location header indicating where the final exported file will be available.

-The response's body will contain the URL for the progress url where to query the state of the export job.
+The response's body will contain the URL for the progress URL where to query the state of the export job.
+Clients should note the download URL, monitor progress, and when complete, GET the download location.
+See [Progress](#progress) for details.

 Requesting the same job, if still in progress, will return the same 202 response indicating the original progress to check.
 If the export is finished, the server will 302 redirect to the destination for download.

-If there have been changes on the dataset attributes, a new tabbook will be generated regardless of the status of any other pending exports.
+If there have been changes on the dataset attributes, a new tab book will be generated regardless of the status of any other pending exports.

-#### POST

 ```http
 POST /api/datasets/a598c7/multitables/45fd58/tabbook/ HTTP/1.1